mozsearch/mozsearch/docs/install.md

 data.

-Indexing is largely driven by the `config.json` file in the configuration repository (`mozsearch-mozilla` for example).
+Indexing is largely driven by the `config.json` file in the configuration repository ([`mozsearch-mozilla/config.json`](https://github.com/bill-mccloskey/mozsearch-mozilla/blob/master/config.json) for example).
 This file lists every repo to be indexed and the paths where the index should be stored.